torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 What's much more likely is that you'll attract the sort of people who will accept terrible offers such as no pay and little equity: the desperate.
 What's dangerous about a desperate programmer is that they will promise the moon if you just hire them.
 They will never push back and tell you something cannot be done.
 Which, contratry to the pithy mottos and inspirational anecdotes, will not lead to groundbreaking achievements, but instead to failure and disappointment for both of you.

+You should have high standards for your developers.
+They should be smart people who could otherwise be gainfully employed.
+They should have some business acumen, or at least the common sense to not work for free.
+If you find a developer who you've tricked into working for free, well, the person who is now building out your company is a person who was just tricked into working for free.
+That's not a great sign.

 # Email